 More important legally is the reference of this report in the Objects and Reasons Statement of the 2008 Amendment of India's Unlawful Activities (Prevention) Act, 1967.
-Thus, the debate on the right to silence in India has not ended; it has only shrunken into a focused zone for human rights introspection.
+The debate on right to silence in India, thus, has not ended; it has only shrunken into a focused zone for human rights introspection.